Blue Lake Crater

 Blue Lake Crater (also known as Blue Lake Maar) is a maar, or a broad, low-relief volcanic crater, in the U.S. state of Oregon.
 Located in Jefferson County, it consists of three overlapping craters, which hold Blue Lake.
 The drainage basin for Blue Lake has very steep, forested slopes and is mostly part of the explosion crater left by the volcano's eruption.
 The volcano lies within the Metolius River basin, which supports a wide array of plant life, large and small mammals, and more than 80 bird species.
-In 2009, Governor of Oregon Ted Kulongoski signed a bill designating the Metolius River basin as an area of critical concern, preventing large-scale development on the land and protecting its wildlife.
+A 2009 Oregon law designated the Metolius River basin as an area of critical concern, preventing large-scale development and protecting wildlife.